-Ms. Hoffmeier is the Company's Corporate Counsel and Assistant Corporate Secretary, a position she has held since January 25, 2022, and prior thereto, was Staff Attorney of the Company from June 2017 to the date of her current appointment.
-Previously, Ms. Hoffmeier ran the Pre-Award Grants and Contracts Program for the University of

-Colorado Denver's Division of Renal Diseases and Hypertension where she worked on medical research proposal submissions and regulatory compliance.
+Ms. Hoffmeier is the Company's Corporate Counsel and Assistant Corporate Secretary, a position she has held since January 25, 2022.
+Prior thereto, from June 2017 to the date of her current appointment, she served as the Company's Staff Attorney.
+Before joining the Company, Ms. Hoffmeier ran the Pre-Award Grants and Contracts Program for the University of Colorado Denver's Division of Renal Diseases and Hypertension where she worked on medical research proposal submissions and regulatory compliance.
 In November 2016, she was appointed by the Denver City Council to serve on the Denver Board of Ethics, which she did through August 2019.
 While on the board, she served in varying capacities as a member, Vice-Chair and Chair.
 Ms. Hoffmeier earned her Bachelor of Arts in music from Lewis and Clark College, graduating with honors, and her Juris Doctor from the University of Utah S.J.
 Quinney College of Law, graduating with a Certificate in Environmental and Natural Resource Law.
 She was called to the Colorado Bar in May 2016 and the Utah Bar in August 2018.